Sunday School Event, 1946

 Rabbi Alexander Gelberman was the first rabbi to officiate at the new temple.
 During his tenure, Rabbi Gelberman oversaw many milestones, such as the first confirmation, the first bat mitzvah, and the establishment of a Jewish Cemetery on Highway 98 South.

 Rabbi Samuel April became the spiritual leader in 1955 and during his tenure more emphasis was placed on education.
 Around 1956, a movement began to build a new, larger Temple, designed professionally for that purpose, in front of the old house.
 Leonard Wolf headed up the building committee, with Harry Slakman and Melvin Estroff in charge of fundraising.
-There was some community opposition to the new construction and a more prominent Jewish presence, which resulted in difficulty obtaining zoning permits and the like.
-Congregants were considering legal action, but the courage of Minister John L. Newton of the First Presbyterian Church in Lakeland silenced the unnamed opponents to our expansion in 1959.
+There was some community opposition to the new construction and, presumably, to a more prominent Jewish presence.
+The Temple’s attempts to obtain zoning board approval was stymied.
+Congregants were considering legal action, but the courage of Minister John L. Newton of the First Presbyterian Church in Lakeland silenced the opponents to our expansion in 1959.

 Rabbi Herman Schwartz joined the congregation in 1959, adding Junior Congregation services on Shabbat morning.
 Rabbi Irwin Cutler came to Lakeland in 1961 and officiated the ground-breaking ceremony for our new Temple building.
-A fire destroyed the stately old mansion in April, 1964, which was being used for education classes.
-A modern Educational Youth Center was built in its place, with Rabbi Aaron Shapiro leading the congregation.
+A fire in April, 1964 destroyed the stately old mansion, which was being used for education classes,.
+A modern Educational Youth Center was built in its place, as Rabbi Aaron Shapiro took on the leadership of our congregation.

 The addition of stained glass windows in the Temple Sanctuary and the Signer Board Room completed the work begun in 1964 by artist Joe Testa-Secca.
 Rabbi Louis Gorod assumed our pulpit in 1969.

-In 1977 Rabbi Mordecai Levy became our spiritual leader and during his tenure the Temple Emanuel Men’s Club was formed as another social and fund-raising arm of the congregation.
-Religious equality for women, including the recognition of women for aliyot and minyanim, the first adult bat mitzvah as well as the first full Shabbat morning bat mitzvah for girls were instituted.
+In 1977 Rabbi Mordecai Levy became our spiritual leader and during helped form the Temple Emanuel Men’s Club as another social and fund-raising arm of the congregation.
+Religious equality for women, including the recognition of women for aliyot and minyanim, the first adult bat mitzvah as well as the first full Shabbat morning bat mitzvah for a girl was celebrated.
 A few years later, members hired a second religious professional for education and cantorial responsibilities.
 Mr. Norman Golner served our congregation from 1981 to 1986.

-The education building was completely renovated in 2009, and now serves many purposes; Saturday morning services, Sunday school, and community center as well, with activities like movie nights, yoga classes and book club taking place on a weekly basis.
+The education building was renovated in 2009, and served many purposes: Saturday morning services, Sunday school, and community center, with activities like movie nights, yoga classes and book club taking place on a weekly basis.